-319. The City shall establish a Joint Labor-Management Committee to study a Flexible Watch Assignment Pilot Program.
+323. The City shall establish a Joint Labor-Management Committee to study a Flexible Watch Assignment Pilot Program.
 The Committee shall convene no later than November 1, 2018.
 The Committee shall discuss the possibility of establishing a Flexible Watch Pilot Program.
 The Committee shall be comprised of up to ten members: five Department representatives and five Association representatives.
 A Department representative and an Association representative shall jointly chair the Committee.
-The Committee shall conclude its research and issue a written report with recommendations on the feasibility of creating a Flexible Watch Assignment Program to the Chief of Police by May 30, 2019.
-The City will provide release time to the Association members to attend Committee meetings.
+The Committee shall conclude its research and issue a written report with recommendations on the feasibility of creating a Flexible Watch Association members to attend Committee meetings.